hxgf/aux/README.md

 ## x::console_log($input, $parameters)
-Prints an array, object or string in a stylized DOM container.
+Prints an array, object, or string in a stylized DOM container.
 Input type is automatically detected, and optional parameters can be used to customize the style of the container.

 Typical usage:
 ```php